nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Some important operations implemented here are:
 * `UnbookmarkCommandParser#parse()` returns BookmarkCommand to be executed.

-#### Example Usage Scenerio
+#### Example Usage Scenario

-Given Below is one example usage scenerio and explains how the add feature behaves at each step.
+Given below is one example usage scenario and explains how the add feature behaves at each step.
 It is assumed that the stock with serial number `fairprice1` exists in the stock book and is already bookmarked.

-**Example 1:Bookmarking a stock present in the stock book that is not already bookmarked**
+**Example 1: Bookmarking a stock present in the stock book that is not already bookmarked**

 Step 1.
 The user enters `unbookmark sn/fairprice1` into the command box.

 Step 2.
 The command word `unbookmark` is extracted out in the `StockBookParser` and checked if it matches any valid command word.

-Step 3. `bookmark` is a valid command word.
+Step 3. `unbookmark` is a valid command word.
 User input prefixes ,and their values are being passed down to `UnbookmarkCommandParser#parse()`

 Step 4. `UnbookmarkCommandParser#parse()` will check if the prefixes `sn/` exists as it is compulsory.